kdJava/algoBlog/README.md

 1) Sub-list is palindrome.
 2) Value at current left and right are matching.

-If both above conditions are true then return true.The idea is to use function call stack as container.Recursively traverse till the end of list.
-When we return from last NULL, we will be at last node.
-The last node to be compared with first node of list.In order to access first node of list, we need list head to be available in the last call of recursion.
++*If both above conditions are true then return true.*
++*The idea is to use function call stack as container.*
++*Recursively traverse till the end of list.*
++*When we return from last NULL, we will be at last node.*
++*The last node to be compared with first node of list.*
+-*In order to access first node of list, we need list head to be available in the last call of recursion.*
-Hence we pass head also to the recursive function.
-If they both match we need to compare (2, n-2) nodes.
+-*Hence we pass head also to the recursive function.
+If they both match we need to compare (2, n-2) nodes.*
-Again when recursion falls back to (n-2)nd node, we need reference to 2nd node from head.
+-*Again when recursion falls back to (n-2)nd node, we need reference to 2nd node from head.*
-We advance the head pointer in previous call, to refer to next node in the list.
+-*We advance the head pointer in previous call, to refer to next node in the list.*

-However, the trick in identifying double pointer.
+`However, the trick in identifying double pointer.
 Passing single pointer is as good as pass-by-value, and we will pass the same pointer again and again.
-We need to pass the address of head pointer for reflecting the changes in parent recursive calls.
+We need to pass the address of head pointer for reflecting the changes in parent recursive calls.`

 *******************
 ####	problem-9: Given a linked list which is sorted, how will you insert in sorted way;
 *******************
 ####### Algorithm:
-Let input linked list is sorted in increasing order.
+*Let input linked list is sorted in increasing order.*

 1. If Linked list is empty then make the node as head and return it.
 2. If value of the node to be inserted is smaller than value of head node,